ctn-waterloo/topics2021-cerebellum/README.md

 docker run -p 4567:4567 -v "$PWD/data:/topics2021-cerebellum/notebooks/out:z" -it cerebellum
 ```
 This will start a Jupyter lab instance inside the docker container; open the displayed URL (e.g., `http://127.0.0.1:4567/lab?token=...`) in your browser.
-Files stored in the `notebooks/out` folder will appear in the `data` folder outside the container.
+Files stored in the `notebooks/out` folder inside the container will appear in the `data` folder outside the container.
 All other changes to the filesystem are not persistent.

 ### Running the experiments